aiworld/aiworld.github.com/eyes.md

 Most performant implementations win the following:

+- $200
 - aiworld.io ranking
-- $200
 - aiworld t-shirt

 Best performance will be subjectively determined by me.
-Ideally, this would run at 30fps in scenes with lots of action and 60fps in slow moving scenes. and take under 10% of a new Retina MacBook&#39;s resources (16GB - 8 Core i7).
+Ideally, this would run at 30fps in scenes with lots of action and 60fps in slow moving scenes while taking under 10% of a new Retina MacBook&#39;s resources (16GB - 8 Core i7).
 I will check for memory leaks as well.

 _Why the mac? - Because it&#39;s the best operating system and the one I happen to use.
 Also, the open source screen recording options